 - General anesthesia.
 Depending on the length of the operation, it may be better for you to be unconscious during the procedure.
 General anesthesia is delivered through a vein (intravenously).

 You'll be placed in the best position for the procedure you're having.
-This may be on your back, on your abdomen or on your side.
-The limb being worked on will be placed in a positioning device, and a tourniquet might be used to decrease blood loss and make it easier to see inside the joint.
+This may be on your back or on your side.
+The limb being worked on will be placed in a positioning device, and a tourniquet might be used to decrease blood loss and enhance visibility inside the joint.

-Another technique to improve the view inside your joint is to fill it with a sterile fluid, which helps distend the area and provide more room.
+Another technique to improve the view inside your joint involves filling the joint with a sterile fluid.
+This expands the area around the joint.

-One small incision will admit the viewing device.
+One small incision is made for the viewing device.
 Additional small incisions at different points around the joint allow the surgeon to insert surgical tools to grasp, cut, grind and provide suction as needed for joint repair.

 Incisions will be small enough to be closed with one or two stitches, or with narrow strips of sterile adhesive tape.